Quick Answer

 If you are trying to assess portugal d8 visa sufficient funds, start with route fit, not a copied number.
 Build a means-of-subsistence case that matches your route, your filing post, and how your income reaches you.

 Begin with a route-and-post check.
-Do not assume one financial test applies everywhere; confirm the exact checklist for your filing location and route, then insert Add current threshold after verification.
+Do not assume one financial test applies everywhere; confirm the exact checklist for your filing location and route, then verify the current threshold from official route and post records before using it.

 If your freelance income fluctuates, make the proof chain easy to follow: work link -> payment trail -> account activity -> available funds.
 A practical way to organize the file is to align contracts or service records with invoices or payout records, then align those with incoming transfers and current account balances.
 Include any savings evidence so it stays consistent with the rest of your file.